Sponge Glazing | Tips Tools And Ideas

 - Sponge glazing doesn’t need a lot of glazes, so keep your mixtures in small containers to prevent it from settling on the bottom.

 - Cutting out parts of your sponge is the only way you can achieve unique patterns on your ceramics.
-However, improper cutting of sponges can compromise its firmness, which can affect the design that you want to create.
+However, improper cutting of sponges can compromise their firmness, affecting the design you want to create.

 You don’t have to follow these practices before sponge glazing, but it’s the best starting point.
-Different potters have different methods of glazing, but these guidelines will help you learn the basics with minimal trial and error.
+Different potters use different glazing methods, but these guidelines will help you learn the basics with minimal trial and error.

 Ways to Sponge Glaze